UPDATED June 2020!

-Unfortunately, there wasn’t much about step-fathers or single fathers, and we also didn’t find a lot of Asian and Asian American books about fathers.
-So, if you know of any that are not on this list, we’d love to hear!
+Unfortunately, there wasn’t much about step-fathers or single fathers, so if you know of any that are not on this list, we would love to hear in the comments!

 Babies & Toddlers